Menu

 print(event)

-Each event shows which node ran and what changed.
-If the wrong node fires, you know the router sent it there.
+Each event tells you which node ran and what state it touched.
+When the wrong node fires, the router’s return value is the culprit.

 python